 - 1.6.2.4.
-Will Manufacturers deliver units within manufacturing tolerances to those tested?
-The VVSG and this Manual require that vendors have appropriate change management and quality control processes to control the quality and configuration of their products.
+Will Manufacturers deliver units within manufacturing tolerances equivalent to those tested?
+The VVSG and this Manual require vendors to have appropriate change management and quality control processes to control the quality and configuration of their products.
 The Certification Program provides mechanisms for the EAC to verify Manufacturer quality processes through field system testing and manufacturing site visits.
 States have implemented policies for acceptance of delivered units. - 1.7.
 Program Personnel.
-All EAC personnel and contractors associated with this program will be held to the highest ethical standards.
-All agents of the EAC involved in the Certification Program will be subject to conflict-of-interest reporting and review, consistent with Federal law and regulation. - 1.8.
+All EAC personnel and contractors associated with this program are held to the highest ethical standards.
+All agents of the EAC involved in the Certification Program are subject to conflict-of-interest reporting and review, consistent with Federal law and regulation. - 1.8.
 Program Records.
-The EAC Program Director is responsible for maintaining accurate records to demonstrate that the testing and certification program procedures have been effectively fulfilled and to ensure the traceability, repeatability, and reproducibility of testing and test report review.
+The EAC Program Director is responsible for maintaining accurate records to demonstrate the testing and certification program procedures have been effectively fulfilled and to ensure the traceability, repeatability, and reproducibility of testing and test report review.
 All records will be maintained, managed, secured, stored, archived, and disposed of in accordance with Federal law, Federal regulations, and procedures of the EAC. - 1.9.
 Submission of Documents.
 Any documents submitted pursuant to the requirements of this Manual shall be submitted: - 1.9.1.
-If sent electronically, via secure e-mail or physical delivery of a compact disk, unless otherwise specified. - 1.9.2.
-In a Microsoft Word or Adobe PDF file, formatted to protect the document from alteration. - 1.9.3.
-With a proper signature when required by this Manual.
-Documents that require an authorized signature may be signed with an electronic representation or image of the signature of an authorized management representative and must meet any and all subsequent requirements established by the Program Director regarding security. - 1.9.4.
-If sent via physical delivery, by Certified MailTM (or similar means that allowes tracking) to the following address:
+Via secure e-mail, if sent electronically, or physical delivery of a compact disk or other media deemed acceptable by the EAC, unless otherwise specified. - 1.9.2.In a Microsoft Word or Adobe PDF file, formatted to protect the document from alteration. - 1.9.3.
+With a proper signature when required by this manual.
+Documents requiring an authorized signature may be signed with an electronic representation or image of the signature of an authorized management representative and must meet any and all subsequent requirements established by the Program Director regarding security. - 1.9.4.
+By certified mail or similar means allowing for tracking, if sent via physical delivery, to the following address:

-Testing and Certification Program Director U.S. Election Assistance Commission 1225 New York Avenue, NW, Suite 1100 Washington, D.C.
-20005
+Testing and Certification Program Director U.S. Election Assistance Commission 1335 East West Highway, Suite 4300 Silver Spring, MD 20910